FidelElie/FiDev/apps/home/src/content/music/2018-06-03/nipsey-hussle-victory-lap.md

 > Any prob I'ma reappear, with a squad you already fear,
 > All this time I've been playin' fair, seven digits every single year,
-> Ni**as died, ni**as disappear, alibis, I was really there
-> - taken from Keyz 2 The City 2 (feat TeeFlii) - Victory Lap
+> Ni**as died, ni**as disappear, alibis, I was really there -taken from Keyz 2 The City 2 (feat TeeFlii) - Victory Lap

 Nipsey comes with a flow throughout the project that makes it great.
 With the amazing production an although there is a very high proportion of songs containing features on the